lisatshona/Intro-to-HTML-CSS/README.md

 **CSS**

 CSS is a designed language used for styling the HTML document.
 CSS has a rule which consistt of a selector (which points out the html element you want to style) and declaration (has property and value).
 The universal selector is used to style all the html elements.
 Group selector minimize the code because it groups all the elements with same style definition.
-There is external, internal an Inline CSS that work differently.
+There is external, internal and Inline CSS that work differently.
+CSS uses color property to set color for different HTML elements.
+There are various ways used to apply the color.
+Color palettes may not include color names.
+Ypu can use a color for a text only or background or for the whole page or selected element.
+You can custom your own colors using canvas.

+Web supports 3 types of image formats.
+Background images can be used on a certain portion or repeated.
+Backgroung images can be controlled by specifying if it will be in the centre, right or left.
+The positon and height can be stated too.
+Percentage is used to adjust an image.